YahuiSun/yahuisun.github.io/_pages/about.md

 # Career Profile

+I'm currently a Research Fellow in the School of Computing at the National University of Singapore.

 I studied aerospace engineering for my bachelor (2008-2012) and master (2012-2014) degrees in the Harbin Institute of Technology, China.
 Subsequently, I studied Steiner tree problems in graphs for my PhD degree (2014-2018) in the University of Melbourne, Australia.

 <!-- I'm currently a Research Fellow in the School of Computer Science and Engineering at the Nanyang Technological University, Singapore.  -->